CCBlueX/LiquidBounce/README.md

-# We need your help!
-Are you a developer and interested in earning some money while supporting LiquidBounce's development at the same time?
-We offer **$100** to the first person who manages to integrate the [Sciter](https://sciter.com) rendering engine into Minecraft 1.16.4.
-For more information, click [here](https://github.com/CCBlueX/LiquidBounce/issues/329).

 # LiquidBounce
 A free mixin-based injection hacked-client for Minecraft using Minecraft Forge, supporting versions 1.12.2 and 1.8.9, and soon will support 1.16.3.